 Theatre Flamenco of San Francisco Presents “Somos”

 Featuring Special Guest Artists from Spain Dancer Adela Campallo, Guitarist David Vargas and Singer Miguel ANGEL Soto PENA “Londro"

-Theatre Flamenco of San Francisco is celebrating its 51st year with a new spring season at the ODC Theater in the Mission.
-Entitled “Somos” (“We Are”) and created by Artistic Director Carola Zertuche, the show will feature from Spain, dancer Adela Campallo in her San Francisco debut, and also from Spain guitarist David Vargas and singer Miguel Ángel Soto Peña "Londro" in this production that will explore the common ground of humanity that is reflected in the art of flamenco.
+Theatre Flamenco of San Francisco celebrated its 51st year with a new spring season at the ODC Theater in the Mission.
+Entitled “Somos” (“We Are”) and created by Artistic Director Carola Zertuche, the show featured from Spain, dancer Adela Campallo in her San Francisco debut, and also from Spain guitarist David Vargas and singer Miguel Ángel Soto Peña "Londro" in this production that explored the common ground of humanity that is reflected in the art of flamenco.

 8 pm Thursday May 18, Friday May 19 and Saturday May 20

 3153 17th Street, San Francisco 94110

 2017 SPRING season sponsorS:

 2017 Spring Season - Spain Guest Artist Bios

 Adela Campallo was born and raised in Sevilla in Southern Spain.
 Hailing from a flamenco with an extensive background in flamenco (one of her brothers is also a dancer and another is a guitarist), Campallo made her professional debut in her family’s group, “La Famiia Campallo,” at just nine years old.